 Tonka bean

-Use of Tonka bean did not reach large proportions in our nutrition and reason might be hidden in one of its ingredients.
-Tonka beans contain a coumarin component which, when consumed at extremely high doses, can cause bleeding and liver damage, as well as cardiac arrest.
-Therefore, in the United States, its use in nutrition has been banned by the Food and Drug Administration since 1950.
-However, the amounts used in the recipes are not close to these doses.
-One bean contains about 1% to 3% of coumarin.
-So, in order to consume quantities reported as harmful and poisonous should surpass at least 30 whole beans.
+The use of Tonka bean did not reach large proportions in our nutrition, and the reason might be hidden in one of its ingredients.
+Tonka beans contain coumarin, which, when consumed in extremely high doses, can lead to bleeding, liver damage, and even cardiac arrest.
+For this reason, the Food and Drug Administration in the United States has banned their use in food products since 1950.
+However, the quantities used in recipes are far below the harmful levels.
+A single bean contains about 1% to 3% of coumarin.
+So, harmful effects would require the consumption of at least 30 whole beans.

-Practitioners of various occult traditions believe that Tonka beans have magical properties and help strengthen the immune system, cure depression, disorientation and suicidal behaviours.
-Allegedly, it brings happiness and well-being, as well as the fulfilment of the wish.
-In that case, it is necessary to hold the beans in your hand as you pronounce your desire.
+Practitioners of various occult traditions believe that Tonka beans possess magical properties, such as strengthening the immune system and alleviating depression, disorientation, and suicidal thoughts.
+Allegedly, they bring happiness and well-being, as well as the wish fulfillment.
+In that case, it is necessary to hold the beans in your hand while declaring desire.

-Whether it is true or not, we are convinced its fragrance and taste are special, intense and irresistible.
-The dessert was gone in an instant.
+Whether these claims hold true or not, the fragrance and taste of Tonka beans are undeniably special, intense, and irresistible.
+The dessert made with them disappeared in an instant.

 Text – Vesna Dzuverovich